Lance Cade: Teaming with Trevor Murdoch (2005–2008)

 On August 22, 2005, a promo was shown on Raw showcasing a long-haired Cade, who was soon to be returning with tag team partner Trevor Murdoch.
 The promo showed Cade and Murdoch portraying rednecks, with Cade (who retained his real first name) playing the role of a smooth-talking cowboy while Murdoch was depicted as an angry Southern trucker.

 Cade and Murdoch debuted as a team on Raw on September 5, 2005.
 They defeated the World Tag Team Champions, the Hurricane and Rosey in a non-title match.
 This earned them a World Tag Team title shot at Unforgiven.
 During the title match, Murdoch delivered an elevated DDT on The Hurricane to the outside.
 The DDT caused Hurricane to suffer a kayfabe stinger.
 It also allowed Cade and Murdoch to defeat Hurricane and Rosey for the World Tag Team championships.
 They defended against random teams on Raw for the next month before losing the titles to Big Show and Kane at Taboo Tuesday.
 After losing in a rematch on the November 7 episode of Raw, Cade and Murdoch began to be squashed by other tag teams, before wrestling singles matches.

 On the November 28 episode of Raw, it was announced that Cade and Murdoch had parted ways as a tag team.
 The next week, Cade debuted with the gimmick of a "Refined Southern Gentleman," wearing new tights with rhinestones on them as well as his new jacket he wore to the ring.
 Cade was relegated to Heat, making very few appearances on Raw at the end of 2005.
 He had a chance to get into the 2006 Royal Rumble, competing with Rob Conway and Gregory Helms against the Big Show in a Second Chance Battle Royal.
 However, The Big Show won the spot in the Rumble.

 Eventually, the Cade and Murdoch tandem reformed as they were seen helping Chris Masters and Carlito attack Kane.
 On the edition of April 14 of Heat, it was announced that Cade and Murdoch were reuniting as a tag team after Murdoch helped Cade defeat Goldust.
 Cade also debuted another slight change with wet hair and shorter tights with a design similar to when he was teaming with Murdoch.
 On the edition of May 19 of Heat Cade and Murdoch officially reformed their tag team by facing and defeating Charlie Haas and Viscera.

 Cade and Murdoch next entered a short-lived feud against D-Generation X (Triple H and Shawn Michaels).
 It started when Cade and Murdoch ambushed Shawn Michaels and Triple H, before Triple H's match with Vince McMahon on the September 11 episode of Raw.
 Cade and Murdoch continued to battle DX, until they were defeated in a street fight, ending the feud on the October 9 episode of Raw.

-Cade leaps to deliver a dropkick to Shelton Benjamin in 2007.